housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

     margin: 0;
   }
 }

-// ...
 {% endhighlight %}

 So why isn't this rendering the way it should?
-This is because of the way Angular *encapsulates* CSS styles onto a component.
+This is because of the way Angular encapsulates CSS styles onto a component.
 I won't be going into too much detail here, but there are three different ways Angular does this.

 - `None`: Angular doesn't do anything.
 No encapsulation and no Shadow DOM, this is just like adding styles regularly.
 Adding a style will apply to the entire document.
 - `Emulated`: Angular *emulates* Shadow DOM behaviour.
-This is defaulted.
+This is the default.
-- `Native`: Angular uses the browser's native Shadow DOM completely.
+- `Native`: Angular uses the browser's native Shadow DOM completely (make sure you're using a [browser that supports this](http://caniuse.com/#feat=shadowdom).

 In our root component, we're trying to add styles to the `body` element which really doesn't make sense if you think about it.
 Our root component is within `body`, not the other way around, hence why it's styles will not be affected.
 We can work around this by telling Angular to not do any view encapsulation in this component whatsoever.